Brazil prosecutors find Olympic village workers living in squalor

-SAO PAULO, Aug 15 (Reuters) - A company working on the Olympic village that will receive athletes in Rio de Janeiro next year has housed some of its own workers in conditions that public prosecutors compared to slavery.
+SAO PAULO (Reuters) - A company working on the Olympic village that will receive athletes in Rio de Janeiro next year has housed some of its own workers in conditions that public prosecutors compared to slavery.

 A sting by a Rio labor court and Brazil’s labor ministry found 11 workers living in squalor as part of their work for Brasil Global Serviços, which is subcontracting on the Ilha Pura residential complex for the 2016 Olympic Games.